tensorflow/community/rfcs/20220610-saved-model-fingerprinting.md

 The fingerprinting will be added as a final step of serialization.
 The fingerprint infrastructure will take as input the MetaGraphDef and hash each component of it, doing the necessary regularization as well.

 The hashing will occur in C++, since it is easier to find an open source hashing algorithm in C++ than in Python.
-Hashing in C++ is also much faster.
 There will be pybinded wrappers for access from Python.
 This will require passing the protobuf across the Python and C++ boundary which may require an extra cycle of de/serialization.

 ### Launch Plan